project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/09-troubleshooting.md

 If this step is skipped, Unity may connect to `simple.webplatform`, but it will not receive the expected Unity geometry data.

-Fix:

-1. Install the SIMPLE Unity plugin in GAMA.
-2. Convert the target experiment to `vr_xp`.
-3. Open and run the generated `vr_xp` experiment.
-4. Use this `vr_xp` experiment for preview generation and Play Mode.

 ## Species Were Not Exported During `vr_xp` Conversion

 During the `vr_xp` conversion, each species that should appear in Unity must be